Software primitives

 EventCatalog helps to bridge the gap between a PO's business view and an Engineer's technical view.

 Docs-as-code for architecture.
-No lock-in.
+Open source, self-hosted, and no lock-in.

 npx @eventcatalog/create-eventcatalog@latest my-catalog